nicksoan/FizzBuzz/README.md

 # FizzBuzz
-My attempt to really OTT at a FizzBuzz application.
+My attempt at a really OTT FizzBuzz application.

 Uses classes to define the values and outputs that should be checked